-While the nights are long, the days are short, and you’re cooped up at home because of lockdown, it’s easy to feel out of sorts.
+While the nights are long, the days are short, and you’re cooped up at home because it's cold and wet outside, it’s easy to feel out of sorts.

-So, if the dark nights, winter weather and lockdown blues are getting you down and you want to recapture your natural vitality and zest for life, here are a few natural ways to boost your energy levels…
+So, if the post-Christmas blues and dark nights are getting you down and you want to recapture your natural vitality and zest for life, here are a few natural ways to boost your energy levels…

 However, remaining disciplined enough to eat well, with everything going on in the world at the moment, can be a challenge.